radargun/radargun/docs/benchmark_configuration/general.md

 In this section we specify configurations we want to benchmark - our example uses two products: infinispan52 and infinispan60.
 The scenario will be run against every (config, cluster size) combo: infinispan52 configured with "dist-sync.xml" file will be run on a cluster of 2, then 3 nodes.
 Once this is finished, RadarGun will run the next infinispan60 configuration (dist-sync.xml) on 2 and 3 nodes.
 There's no restriction on the number of configured products or configurations.

-> There is however memory limit on the amount of data gathered during benchmarking, some demanding benchmarks might require adjusting JVM memory parameters for Master node
+> There is however memory limit on the amount of data gathered during benchmarking, some demanding benchmarks might require adjusting JVM memory parameters for Main node

 [**Scenario element**](./scenario.html)